The aim of this article is to get you up and running with the Easy Image service.

 # Development token endpoint

 If you are just starting, you may use the development token endpoint URL which is available out of the box and requires no coding on your side.
-The URL of the development token endpoint can be obtained easily in two simple steps:
+The URL of the development token endpoint can be obtained easily in three simple steps:

 The development token endpoint is a special endpoint to help you in getting started with CKEditor Cloud Services.
 It offers unrestricted, full access to the service and will expire 30 days after being used for the first time.
 You should not use it on production.
 Anyone knowing this URL will have full access to the associated environment.